Sanding wooden floors

 Always tilt the belt sander so that the abrasive is off the floor before starting it and tilt the sander again at the end of each run and when you switch it off.
 Never let the sander run without it moving, this will gouge the floorboards.

-Fit the belt floor sander with a course abrasive (40 or 60 grit size) and starting in one corner of the room run the sander diagonally across the floor and tilt it just before hitting the far skirting board.
+Fit the belt floor sander with a coarse abrasive (40 or 60 grit size) and starting in one corner of the room run the sander diagonally across the floor and tilt it just before hitting the far skirting board.
 Then run the sander back parallel with the first run overlapping it by a small amount.
 Continue with parallel, overlapping runs until as much of the floor as possible has been sanded.

 Starting in an adjacent corner to the first sanding, go over the whole floor area again such that the sander now crosses the first sanding runs at rightangles.